mozilla-services/docs/source/storage/apis-2.0.rst

     does not contain a payload, it will only update the provided metadata fields on an already defined object.

-    The server will return the timestamp associated with the modification.

     This request may include the *X-If-Unmodified-Since* header to avoid overwriting the data if it has been changed since the client fetched it.
+    Successful requests will receive a **204 No Content** response, with the *X-Timestamp* header giving the new modification time of the object.

     Note that the server may impose a limit on the amount of data submitted for storage in a single BSO.